Skip to main navigation Skip to main content Skip to footer

 Meet Commissioner Lombardo

-Mr. Lombardo brings years of Fire Commission experience to North Collier Fire, having served on the North Naples Fire Control and Rescue District’s Board of Fire Commissioners from 1998 to 2014, many of those years as Chairman.
+Mr. Lombardo brings decades of public service and fire commission experience to North Collier Fire.
+He previously served on the North Naples Fire Control and Rescue District Board of Fire Commissioners from 1998 to 2014, including many years as Chairman.

-A partner with Woodward, Pires & Lombardo, P.A., Fire Commissioner Lombardo has been a Naples civil trial attorney for more than 30 years.
-He served Everglades City as City Attorney for 20 years.
+A partner with Woodward, Pires & Lombardo, P.A., Commissioner Lombardo has practiced as a Naples civil trial attorney for more than 30 years.
+He also served as City Attorney for Everglades City for 20 years.

-Currently, Mr. Lombardo is Chair of the Golisano Children’s Museum of Naples.
-He has championed the development of new programs and exhibits that encourage children to participate in art, science and engineering.
+Currently, Commissioner Lombardo serves as Chair of the Golisano Children’s Museum of Naples, where he has championed the development of innovative programs and exhibits that encourage children’s engagement in art, science, and engineering.

-In the past, Mr. Lombardo served the Florida Bar as a member of the Board of Governors and as Chair of the 1999 Annual Meeting; the Chair of the Gender Bias Commission; the Chair of the Equal Opportunity Commission; a Governor of the Young Lawyers Board of Governors; Chair of the 20th Judicial Circuit Fee Arbitration Committee and served on the Special Committee to study the Florida Constitution Amendment process.
+In addition, Commissioner Lombardo has served the Florida Bar in several leadership capacities, including as a member of the Board of Governors; Chair of the 1999 Annual Meeting; Chair of the Gender Bias Commission; Chair of the Equal Opportunity Commission; a Governor on the Young Lawyers Division Board of Governors; Chair of the 20th Judicial Circuit Fee Arbitration Committee; and a member of the Special Committee to Study the Florida Constitution Amendment Process.

-Mr. Lombardo was instrumental in creating the opportunity for the District to merge with Big Corkscrew Island Fire Control and Rescue District.
+Commissioner Lombardo also played a key role in creating the opportunity for the District to merge with the Big Corkscrew Island Fire Control and Rescue District.

 NORMAN E. FEDER